wonc288/Project-3-Group-10/README.md

 # 🟨 How to Run This Java Program
-This repository contains a simple Java program that prints `Hello, World!` when executed.
+This repository contains a simple Java program that runs the program for the project when executed.
 You can run this on any computer with Java installed.

 ## ✅ Requirements
 - Java (JDK) version 11 or higher.